What is Business Casual and How to Pull it OffBy ShirtSpace | Aug 23, 2019 | Updated May 13, 2022

 When it comes to color, muted greens, greys, and blues are fail-safe options to choose.
 These hues are never too vibrant or loud and typically appear more formal than their bright, less serious counterparts.
 The same goes for patterns- subtle stripes and patterns are ok, but you definitely need to be mindful.
 The thicker and bolder the stripe or pattern, the less formal the look.
 If your workplace will accommodate this type of look, more power to you!

-Always sticking with long sleeve button ups and rolling up the sleeves when it gets toasty VS opting for a short sleeve option is always a smart move.
+Always sticking with button-down office apparel and rolling up the sleeves when it gets toasty VS opting for a short sleeve option is always a smart move.
 This is personal preference, and very much determined by your workplace and occupation, but always remember that long sleeve is more business casual than short sleeve.
 What’s more, even in a relaxed office setting, looking professional is never a bad thing, nor is being dapper and stylish in a casual setting.
 Just a little food for thought.